datacats/ckanext-webhooks/README.rst

 relevant webhooks have fired.

 Right now this is solved by including a small event loop written in Tornado.
-If you want to use it, add `ckanext.webhooks.eventloop = true` to your ckan.ini and then run the event loop with the provided `run_webhooks` command.
+If you want to use it, run the event loop with the provided `run_webhooks` command.
+Then add `ckanext.webhooks.eventloop = http://localhost:8765` to your ckan.ini.

 Design Decisions
 ==================